 Mosquito-borne illnesses spread to people by the bite of an infected mosquito.
 Examples include West Nile Virus (WNV) or Eastern Equine Encephalitis (EEE) virus.
 The season for mosquito borne illness in Boston is summer through early fall.

-As of September 9, 2022, the risk level for West Nile Virus in Boston is: high.
+As of July 20, 2023, the risk level for West Nile Virus in Boston is: moderate.

 What you can do to prevent WNV infection: